quillaur/learning_support_app/classes/README.md

 ## Directory organisation
 * The first level of subdirectories indicates the language in which the study has been written.
 * The second level of subdirectories indicates the category in which each study belong.
-* The third level contains the names of each available study.
+* The third level contains the names of each available study for that category.

 ## Study composition
 Inside each third level directory, there must be 2 files: